 Is my amniotic sac broken?

 One of the TRUE signs of labor is your water breaking.
-Of course, that can be tricky to know too! (seriously, can’t SOME of this be easy?)
+Of course, that can be tricky to know too!
+(Seriously, can’t SOME of this be easy?)

 What are some Signs that Labor is Approaching

 Labor has some tell-tale signs that tend to appear somewhat together.
-If you see a few of them all at once, you might start to think it IS the real deal.
+If you see a few of these labor signs all at once, you might start to think it IS the real deal.
 Signs you’re going into labor include diarrhea, loss of mucus plug and more SUPER fun things.
 You’ll be sure to want to click to that post right?
 Labor isn’t always pretty, but I bet you’ll find that post SUPER helpful!

-Tell me about Losing Your Mucus Plug/Brownish Discharge
+What about Losing Your Mucus Plug/Brownish Discharge

 A lot of people feel like losing your mucus plug means you’re going into labor.
 They’re wrong. 🙂